SantiagoRcp/SantiagoRcp/README.md

 - Next.js

 ## 🌱 I’m currently learning ...
-I am currently learning PHP and improving my skills and knowledge in HTML, CSS and JS
+I am currently learning  and improving my skills and knowledge in HTML, CSS and JS

 ## Projects
 These are some of the [frontendmentor](https://www.frontendmentor.io/) challenges that I have developed